 - Allen Fieldhouse Cleanup “The most fun you’ll ever have in Allen Fieldhouse”.
 Once a year we strap on the leafblowers and clean!
 The money we raise goes to support our alternative spring break trips.

 We also participate in a variety of other projects throughout the year based on what is available and student interest.
-If you want to lead a project, or have an idea about a service opportunity you think would be fun for us, please get in touch with Amanda, our service coordinator.
+If you want to lead a project, or have an idea about a service opportunity you think would be fun for us, please get in touch with Madeleine, our service coordinator.

 One of the biggest opportunities for students to practice their faith through service is our Alternative Spring Break Trip to New York.
 We go every year, and this last year 18 people spent the week in NYC, participating in a variety of ongoing service projects, and having a little bit of fun while we were at it.
 We helped out at soup kitchens, sorted clothes for Haiti, played with kids at after school programs, and worked on the edge of things with a harm reduction center.
 During free time, we saw Broadway plays, shopped, watched basketball at a KU alumni bar, and explored the city.